nanthony80/eDNA_workshop_2025/README.md

 cd $INSDIR
 git clone https://github.com/enormandeau/barque
 ```
 We now have to make sure we have the appropriate modification access to this file.
 We can do this using `chmod` and make sure we can execute by adding `+x` then the file name.
+If nothing happens, there were no errors.
 ```command
 chmod +x ./InstallBarque.sh
 ```